 In Virginia, you can obtain the following damages through civil litigation:

 - Future care and treatment costs

 - Pain and suffering

 Unfortunately, the litigation process is rarely straightforward when it comes to rollover accidents – especially if a truck driver is involved.
 To secure compensation, your legal team needs to establish 4 crucial facts: the at-fault driver owed you a duty of care; the at-fault driver breached this duty of care by exhibiting negligence; the at-fault driver’s actions caused or contributed to the collision; and the rollover accident, in turn, is responsible for your emotional trauma, physical injuries, and financial losses.

-Contact the Newport News car accident attorneys at Huffman & Huffman, Brothers-in-Law, PLLC if you require legal guidance and representation after sustaining injuries in a rollover collision.
+Contact the Newport News attorneys handling rollover accidents at Huffman & Huffman, Brothers-in-Law, PLLC if you require legal guidance and representation after sustaining injuries in a rollover collision.
 Our experienced legal team can investigate your case, collect evidence, and develop a litigation strategy that achieves your legal objectives and financial goals.
 Because we’ve been providing legal services for decades, we have a comprehensive understanding of the tricks and traps you may encounter with the defendant’s insurance company.
 So, if you’re ready to pursue justice and damages, schedule a free consultation with Huffman & Huffman, Brothers-in-Law, PLLC today!

 As a personal injury firm, our goal is to manage the legal details of your case from start to finish so that you can focus on healing in peace.
 Contact our firm at (757) 330-3425 to arrange a complimentary case evaluation with an experienced car accident attorney.